-- c.
-Site Utilities.
-Narrative of design analysis will contain the following: Criteria listings manuals, pamphlets, codes, etc.; preliminary pipe sizes presented in tabular form.
-Describe what is known about each of the utilities needed to service the facility.
-Describe the utility systems chosen.
-Identify all utility agreements stating what the utility company will provide and what the contractor will need to provide.
-Discuss methods used to verify location and extent of underground.
-Discuss location and extent of temporary utility connections. - d.
+- d.
 Environmental Engineering Design.
 Design Narrative shall describe general utility layout with connection points, general size calculations, valve fittings, sewage pumps, sump pumps, etc. as required for this project. - e.
 Outline Specifications.
-Provide a list of specifications proposed for use in the design, if the section is not provided in this RFP. - 4) Structural Design Submittal Requirements.
+Provide a list of specifications proposed for use in the design, if the section is not provided in this RFP. - 5) Structural Design Submittal Requirements.
 The structural portion of the proposal must outline the proposed methods and materials of design and construction.
 The design shall include the following: - a.
 Structural Narrative.
 General.
 Provide a general description of the scope of the project and all of the major structures.
 Give overall building dimensions and a description of the principal features such as wall and roof construction proposed.
 If the building is irregularly shaped, explain where seismic joints will be placed to create regular shapes or provide a statement that a dynamic analysis of the building will be performed. - b.
 Framing System.
 Provide a description of the framing system chosen.
 Provide a description of the lateral load resisting system and how these loads will be transmitted to the foundations. - c.
 Foundation.
 Give a description of the anticipated foundations based on Soil Boring Data located in the bridging document.
 List special design features. - d.
 Fire Resistance Statement.
 State the required fire resistance criteria for all portions of the structural system and the proposed method of meeting these requirements. - e.
 Design Analysis.
 The following specific items shall be included.
 Load Assumptions.
 State the live loads for which the facility is to be designed.
 Include roof and floor loads.
 Provide the wind loads, lateral earth pressure loads, seismic loads, etc. as applicable.
 Complete analysis is not necessary, only tabulation of loads is required.
 Utilize factors as provided in the DCM (2009) Article 3.11. - f.
 Outline Specifications.
 The offeror shall provide a list of specifications proposed to be used in the design, if sections are not provided in this RFP.

-5) Architectural Design Submittal Requirements.
+6) Architectural Design Submittal Requirements.

-a.
+- a.
 Architectural Narrative.
-Demonstrate conformance with the floor plan and functional arrangement, and exterior image depicted in the RFP.
-Describe and justify any adjustments or changes to either.
+Demonstrate conformance with the program document by providing floor plans/functional diagrams, exterior images to conform with the criteria included in the RFP.
 Describe interior theme.
 Describe any special features or finishes that contribute to the proposed design theme.
 Describe construction of typical interior partitions.
 List all architectural betterments and deviations included in the proposal.
-Include a Life Safety analysis in the narrative.

-- b.
-Color Board.
-Include interior and exterior color board submittals.
-Include digital copies of color boards in Volume 3 of the Phase II Proposal.
-Physical color boards will not be accepted. - c.
+Include a Life Safety analysis in the narrative. - b.
+Material/Color Board.
+Include interior and exterior material/color board submittals.
+Include digital copies of boards in Volume 3 of the Phase 2 Proposal, and one (1) physical sample of each board should be brought to the Phase II Interview. - c.
 Certifications.
-Provide signed and dated certification that the final design shall meet "U" values required in the bridging documents for each exterior wall assembly and roof assemblies.
+Provide signed and dated certification that the final design shall meet or exceed "U" values required for each exterior wall assembly and roof assemblies.
 Provide signed and dated certification that the mechanical rooms are of sufficient size to accommodate and serve all mechanical equipment shown and specified by the mechanical design.
-Include with architectural narrative. - d.
+Include with architectural narrative.

+d.
 List of Specifications.
 Provide a list of specifications proposed to use in the design.
 It is not necessary to include sections required in this RFP.

-6) Mechanical Design Submittal Requirements.
+7) Mechanical Design Submittal Requirements.